-Gabrielle Union is back again with her second book, You Got Anything Stronger, which will be sure to match the success of her predecessor, We're Going to Need More Wine.
+Gabrielle Union is back again with her second book, You Got Anything Stronger, which will be sure to match the success of her previous New York Times bestseller, We're Going to Need More Wine.
 Touching on topics often considered taboo or better left unsaid, Union doesn't shy away from the hard truths.

 To break generational cycles or create a better sense of self-awareness, these conversations ranging from suicidal thoughts, hormonal changes, the peaks and valleys of marriage, journey to motherhood, ageism, and racism are essential and very much needed, especially in today's society.

 But this shouldn't come as a surprise because, throughout her career, the Nebraska native is no stranger to using her influence through advocacy by raising awareness to advance change.
 21Ninety virtually chatted with the New York Times best-selling author in a conversation that seemed like a continuation of a girl's night in or out, unfiltered, authentic, and necessary to refresh your mind and renew your spirit all while in good company.

 21Ninety: In your latest book, you mention how balance doesn't exist, which I agree with.
 You also talk about extending grace to yourself.
 So have you been living up to it?
 Have you been able to extend grace to yourself the same way you extend it to others?

 Gabrielle Union: It's a work in progress.
 I tend to be the hardest on myself.
 I live in the 'what ifs' and a thousand follow-up questions that will literally never materialize.
 I'm constantly thinking I'm going to disappoint somebody.
 I'm not going to have an answer.
 I'm not going to be everything to all people.
 And then I think, you don't have to, but sometimes it gets away from me, and you just kind of spin out.